-Ziplining at Grouse costs about $95 for the 5-line circuit, not including the cost for the tram ride up.
-The shorter 3-line circuit used to cost $45, but the last time we checked it didn’t appear to be offered.
+Ziplining at Grouse costs about $115 for the five-line circuit, not including the cost for the tram ride up.
+The shorter three-line circuit used to cost $45, but the last time we checked it didn’t appear to be offered.

-The 5-line circuit is usually available from May until October, plus other times weather permitting.
-The 3-line circuit also usually runs during the snowy season, from late fall until the spring.
+The five-line circuit is available from June until November, plus other times, weather permitting.
+The three-line circuit used to run during the snowy season, from late fall until the spring.

 (Note: Prices, dates and other details are subject to change.)

 Below are some tips to help you make the most out of your ziplining experience.

 TIP #1: The best time to go ziplining is between late May and early October.
 That’s when there is also outdoor summer entertainment at Grouse Mountain, like the lumberjack show.
 Go ziplining and then stay for the show.

 TIP #2: If you can, go on a day when there are clear skies.
 The views are amazing, so infinitely better when there’s unlimited visibility.

 TIP #3: Do the five-circuit tour if you can – the fourth and fifth lines are the longest and most thrilling.